GusMuche/homebridge-zipabox-platform/README.md

 ### Excluded method (out from Development route)
 - [ ] Add a method to refresh cash every x minutes > no need
 - [ ] Add a Identify config to blink or else accessory > not for accessory through a bridge
+- [ ] Add a fake switch accessory to force refresh > need one event-observer method

 ### Not Implemented Accessory (cause I'm not using them)
 - Doorbell